Addiction Rehab UK

 What is addiction detox?

 All rehab programmes begin with a detox programme.
-A detox aims to treat the physical dimension of drug or alcohol addiction.
+Detox aims to treat the physical dimension of drug or alcohol addiction.
 Specifically, a detox programme helps you to remove toxins from your system whilst managing and treating withdrawal symptoms that arise during this process.

 What is inpatient addiction rehab?